 Related Post: Chicken Breed Guide

 If you’re looking to make collecting eggs a visual adventure, why not add some blue egg layers to your flock?
 Children are sure to be delighted with a palette of colors to choose from as they learn to care for the chickens, and if you sell eggs at the market, you’ll definitely have an edge with your colorful clutches.
-Read on to learn more about the noteworthy chicken breeds that produce these unusually beautiful eggs.
+Read on to learn more about the noteworthy chickens that lay blue eggs.

 It all starts in Chile.
 Delve into the poultry population of this South American country on our blue-egg journey, and you’ll come up with two specific native breeds.
 On one hand is the Collonocas, a blue egg-laying chicken with no natural tail.
 On the other hand is the Quetros, a brown egg-laying bird with both a tail and unusual ear tufts around its face — feathers that curl up from its head like the most luxuriously maintained 19th-century mutton chops.

 Why these weird features?
 No one really knows for sure.
 There’s speculation that 1800s trade routes brought blue egg-laying birds from Asia to Chile where they gained popularity for obvious reasons.
 Now bring those two hands together, and you have yourself the start of the Araucana — a tufted, tailless, blue egg-laying bird, and the modern source of the blue-egg gene.

 The Araucana Indians of Chile formulated such a bird, in part, because the lack of tail made the chicken harder for predators to catch.
 This unique creature didn’t make it to the United States until many decades later when it was refined into a true breed (and finally recognized by the APA) in the late ’70s.

 Araucana Characteristics and Personality